CJ-Lee01/CJ-Lee01.github.io/_posts/2025-05-11-creating-the-site.md

 categories: tech-related
 permalink: "/blog/:title"
 top-image: "/assets/images/sitepreview.png"
-image-description: "Photo: A screenshot of my website"
+image-description: "A screenshot of my website"
 ---
+Now, the tech stack hsa been chosen.

 The next question on building the website would be

 > How do I structure my website?